Kong/docs.konghq.com/app/_src/gateway/production/security-update-process.md

 * In third-party code that Kong directly links with
 * In third-pary code that is part of the Docker image.

-If vulnerabilities are found in Kong code or in third-party code that Kong directly links with, these are addressed within an SLA based on severity and release as patches.
+If vulnerabilities are found in Kong code or in third-party code that Kong directly links with, these are addressed within an SLA based on severity and released as patches.

 If vulnerabilities are found in the third-party code that is part of the Docker image, then customers have the option to:
 * upgrade to the latest patch Docker image for their major version